Covantec/quaive.manual/apps/bookmarks/index.rst

     The Documents alternative view

-    It shows all your bookmarked docuents
+    It shows all your bookmarked documents

 The available bookmark tiles